superheri/bootstrap-menu/README.md

 Bootstrap Context Menu
 =============================

-https://github.com/dgoguerra/bootstrap-menu with updated packages to remove vulnerabilities.
+[bootstrap-menu](https://github.com/dgoguerra/bootstrap-menu) with updated packages to remove vulnerabilities and typings.

 A context menu plugin using Bootstrap's dropdown component.